How to Apply for Departmental Honors

 The director will forward all approved applications to SHIP by the end of the second week of the semester.
 The subcommittee will consider all applications, and the chair will officially enroll you in the appropriate honors course by the end of the third week of the semester.

 There are five steps to honors applications:

-1. Request a Calculation of Your Grade Point Average
+1. Request a form for a Calculation of Your Grade Point Average

-- Write to firstname.lastname@example.org to request the calculation of your GPA
+- Write to email@example.com to request the form for calculation of your GPA

 - Include your ID number and your major in the email